civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

   been updated.
 Fixed: Turn counter synchronisation when creating a new civilisation (by revolt) to prevent one sided wars.
-Fixed: Science popup in hotseat and PBEM is delayed until the appropiate player's turn.
+Fixed: Science popup in hotseat and PBEM is delayed until the appropriate player's turn.
 Fixed: The risk levels in the drop down menu in the scenario editor are now in the right order.
 Fixed: Turn count in PBEM don't say anymore always "Turn 0"